Setting yourself up for success

 Step 2: Identify your early adopters (customers):

-Who do you think has the problem that you’re solving the most, and will be most willing to pay for a solution?
+So, which group of people do you think has the problem that you’re solving the most, and will be most willing to pay for a solution?

 Note: this is an assumption, or hypothesis.